-Switzerland offers unparalleled opportunities for sports throughout the year, providing sports enthusiasts with ski slopes in winter and outdoor swimming pools in summer.
+Switzerland offers unparalleled opportunities for sports and fitness throughout the year, providing sports enthusiasts with ski slopes in winter and outdoor swimming pools in summer.

 The Swiss are very health-conscious.
 They practice sports regularly, and one in four is an active member of a sports club.